sendcapital/duckbot/README.md

 After the outcome has been reported by the Oracle, anyone will be able to call on the `resolveOracle` function, which will update the Prediction Market's state with the Oracle and be set to resolved.
 Then, users who are profitable will be able to withdraw their payouts.

+Probabilities (Prices in Perpetuals Model) arn e9.
+Sizes (Contracts) are e9.
+Notional (Underlying amount for Balance, Pnl, Margin) are e18.

 ### Off-chain
 The orderbook is stored in an offchain PostgreSQL database.
 The AMM gridbot parameters are fixed, so this results in a fixed list of signed sizes to represent the book.